scientist-softserv/actions/README.md

 # actions
-Github action for Docker build, Rubocop linting, and running Rspec tests for Rails applications.
+Github action for GitGuardian Scan, Docker build, Rubocop linting, and running Rspec tests for Rails applications configured to run on a self-hosted runner.